Your Cart (0)

 Amy Fallon

-Looking for a widely-published and experienced journalist who can find and write compelling stories, or a media and communications consultant who can help you increase your visibility and media coverage?
+Need a widely-published journalist who can find and write compelling stories or a media consultant who can help get yours in the news?

 Hi, I'm Amy.
-I'm an Australian journalist.
-With two decades of experience working for a plethora of global media outlets, my work has been published everywhere from The Guardian to NPR to The Sydney Morning Herald, leading to organisations receiving awards, funding, and other opportunities.
+I'm a journalist and media professional with two decades of experience working for a plethora of global media outlets.
+You can see my work below.
+It has had a strong impact on readers.
+My efforts have led to organisations receiving awards, funding and other opportunities.

-Besides working as a journalist, I also offer media training and coaching to organisations and individuals who want to increase their media visibility and press coverage.
+Besides working as a journalist, I offer training and coaching to organisations and individuals to teach them how to find, pitch, place and follow up stories - and what to do next.

-Please browse below for my published work and click here for my testimonials.
+Please browse my published work below and click here for testimonials.

 Published work